John Rush is an American footballer established, playing fullback for the Winnipeg Blue Bombers in the Canadian Football League (CFL).

 “We’re filming the whole trip and putting out episodes on Youtube to raise awareness for shelters and why everyone should be adopting and not going to breeders” he explains.
 “The biggest way people can help now is by following me on social media Insta or Youtube to increase awareness, or if you have any old dog toys or blankets or anything bring them down to your local shelter.
 Most people don’t need how much they have and by giving them to the shelter you’re helping save lives”.

 In 2019 John signed a two year extension to his contract which keeps him at the Blue Bombers until January 2021.
+He has since retired and enjoys time with his dogs and raising awareness for animal issues.

 Alongside his characteristic energetic performances on the pitch, we can expect a dedication to his vegan diet and some lively social contributions to social media along the way.